mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 enterprise: false
 ---

-<p class="message--warning"><strong>WARNING: </strong>When uninstalling Kaptain, all Kaptain related data, state, and configuration of your Kaptain applications will be lost.</p>
+<p class="message--warning"><strong>WARNING: </strong>When uninstalling Kaptain, all Kaptain-related data of your Kaptain applications such as user profiles, notebooks, pipelines, deployed models, etc. will be lost.</p>

 ## Prerequisites

 Before performing the uninstall, ensure you have:

-* `kubectl` installed, and configured to connect to your cluster.
+- `kubectl` installed, and configured to connect to your cluster.
-* `jq` installed, and available in your Linux PATH.
+- `jq` installed, and available in your Linux PATH.

 ## Uninstall Kaptain